HomeEnterprise ITData CenterBudget 2022 should incentivise Made in India products in Data Centers to boost indigenisation and security

 Preferred Source of Google

-Today, the has quite a lot of proactive policies for server manufacturing, like PLI and other initiatives.
-Our take is that the should focus on a few important things for demand generation.
+Today, the government has quite a lot of proactive policies for manufacturing, like PLI and other initiatives.
+Our take is that the budget should focus on a few important things for demand generation.

 We need to see how the local buying of made in India products is encouraged.
 The government should fund a scheme for tech adoption, and government purchases of high-end IT products should be encouraged and prioritized to help create more demand.